Doriandarko/claude-engineer/readme.md

 This feature enhances Claude's ability to make targeted improvements to your codebase while maintaining the integrity of existing functionality.

-### 🔐 Environment Variables and OpenRouter Integration
+### 🔐 Environment Variables and API Integration

-Claude Engineer now uses environment variables for secure configuration management.
+Claude Engineer uses environment variables for secure configuration management.
 The `.env` file stores sensitive information like API keys, which are loaded using the `python-dotenv` library.

-The integration with OpenRouter API provides improved AI capabilities and flexibility in choosing different language models.
+The integration with both Anthropic and OpenRouter APIs provides improved AI capabilities and flexibility in choosing different language models.
+You can switch between these APIs at the start of each session, allowing you to leverage the strengths of different models as needed.

 Note: Claude will only have access to the files in the root folders of the script or any folder path you provide it.